iotaledger/integration-services/api/usage-audit-trail-GW.md

 * The tool C uses the GW APIs to search for channel (based on available indexing metadata) and to request subscription to the selected channel _a_;
 * The device Z uses the GW APIs to authorize tool C to access the channel _a_;
 * The device Z uses the GW APIs to add data to a channel _a_;
-* The tool C is automatically notified of new data coming from device Z.
+* The tool C is automatically notified of new data coming from device Z. <!-- not sure about this, I need to check-->

 <!-- are we using credentials to check authorization?
 How do we implement specific access policies -->